obj-disc/obj-disc.github.io/index.md

   $${D} = \text{Total number of instances in the dataset}$$
 {% endraw %}

+### Note
+- The implementation of the above metric can be found [here](https://github.com/learn2phoenix/cvpr22_vplow_ow).

+- In order to make sure that each cluster contains significant information, we introduce a cluster filtering stage.
+If a cluster consists of isntances spanning less than `5` images, we discard the cluster along with its elements.

 ## References

  [1] Carl Doersch, Abhinav Gupta, and Alexei A. Efros.
 Context as Supervisory Signal: Discovering Objects with Predictable Context.
 In ECCV 2014